rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 and goes over several case studies about where it is used.
 It makes appearances in the Treyarch image packer, and is used in 3 major tools, and around 20 smaller one-off tools.
 Around 120k lines of Rust code have been written for the projects.

 If you have a GDC Vault account, you can watch [the video][gdc-vault-video].
-If you don't, you can still read [the slides][gdc-vault-slides].
+If you don't, you can still read [the slides][dan-olson-slides].

 [dan-olson-twitter]: https://twitter.com/olson_dan/status/1438600242962698256
 [gdc-vault-video]: https://gdcvault.com/play/1027315